 Here I used fall colors, but you could make them any color you like.
 Red and green for Christmas.
 Blue and white for Hanukkah.
 Pastels for spring or Easter.
 Better yet, why not choose colors that coordinate with your bathroom?

-Bag them up to give out at the holidays, or as a hostess gift any time of year.
+Bag them up to give out during the holidays or as a hostess gift any time of year.
 Right now for me, they make a pretty little fragrant display in the powder room.

 Homemade Soap Ball Recipe

 - Bars of unscented soap - Dove works well

 - Add a couple of drops of food coloring or soap colorant.

 - Use your hands to squeeze the pieces of grated soap together and roll them into a ball.